christiangallego/Change-Calculator/README.md

 `npm install`

-Finally, launch index.html or simply open ./index.html in your browser of choice.
+Finally, launch `index.html` or simply open `./index.html` in your browser of choice.

-## Testing

-To run the tests:

-`npm test`